openshift/enhancements/enhancements/storage/csi-driver-install.md

 ### Phase-2 Goals

 * Support installation of GCE, Cinder, vSphere, AzureDisk CSI drivers.
 * Provide a way for users to enable in-tree to CSI migration.
+It basically replaces whole in-tree volume plugin with a less tested CSI implementation.
+While it's not a strict requirement, we'd like to have the migration optional for at least one release.
 * Provide a way for users to disable in-tree to CSI migration.

 ### Phase-3 Goals